Since v17.0.0,v16.12.0 - Check

 chunk

-must be a string,
+must be a {string}, {Buffer},

-.
-For object mode streams,
+object mode streams, chunk

-may be any JavaScript value.
+may be any

 Optional